tyleragreen/tyleragreen-site/_posts/2016-04-24-denvers-a-line-opens-with-fanfare.md

   <img src="http://i2.wp.com/www.tyleragreen.com/blog_files/2016-04-a-line/a_train_34.jpg?resize=676%2C448" alt="There were even representatives working in the Colorado House of Representatives chamber!
 Considering this was a Friday afternoon, I guess I shouldn't be surprised.
 The speakers at the ceremony had just praised these individuals' bipartisanship and its impact on the passage and completion of the A line." data-recalc-dims="1" />

   <p class="wp-caption-text">
     There were even representatives working in the Colorado House of Representatives chamber!
-Considering this was a Friday afternoon, I guess I shouldn&#8217;t be surprised.
+Considering this was a Friday afternoon, I guess I shouldn't be surprised.
 The speakers at the ceremony had just praised these individuals&#8217; bipartisanship and its impact on the passage and completion of the A line.
   </p>
 </div>